Devops-baz/15DaysOfLinux/README.md

 **Elevate Your Linux Proficiency with BAZTechKnow's 15-Day Challenge! 🚀**

 Are you ready to advance from _Linux_ knowledge to practical expertise?
-Join us for the 15-Day Linux Challenge by [BAZTechKnow](http://baztechknow.com/) —an intensive learning journey designed to refine your skills and boost your confidence.
+Join us for the 15-Day Linux Challenge by [BAZTechKnow](http://baztechknow.com/) — an extensive learning journey designed to refine your skills and boost your confidence.

 ## What You'll Learn 📝
 Whether you're starting your Linux journey or looking to deepen your skills, our daily challenges will guide you through essential commands, advanced scripting, and real-world applications.
 Each task is crafted to transform theoretical knowledge into practical mastery.